Accountability in Action

 Chicago Voting Resources

-The Illinois Primary Election is on March 19, 2024.
+The United States Presidential Election is November 5, 2024.
 Want to learn more?
 Check out our resource page for voting in Chicago here.